-- TEP is an important tool that can provide valuable insights into the optimal design of power systems and complement trial and error and engineering plans developed by PSO. - The development of TEP algorithms remains an actual research direction for several decades.
-Modern TEP approaches enable formulating complex models that include security constraints, stochastic parameters, decentralized decision making, and other features of power systems operation and control. - There exist initiatives and ongoing projects on cross-border TEP that involve several countries or regions.
+- TEP is an important tool that provides valuable insights into the optimal design of power systems and complements trial and error and engineering plans developed by PSO. - The development of TEP algorithms remains an actual research direction.
+Modern TEP approaches focus on formulating complex models that include security constraints, stochastic parameters, decentralized decision making, and other features of power systems operation and control. - There exist initiatives and ongoing projects on cross-border TEP that involve several countries or regions.

-However, there are still many barriers that hinder the development of crossborder power interconnections.
+However, there are still many barriers that hinder the development of cross-border power interconnections.
 The issues of cross-border electricity trade are especially acute in the regions where countries have not established political and economic integration yet.
 There is, therefore, no regulatory framework nor intergovernmental coordinating entity to break the mutual mistrust and promote cost-effective interconnection projects.
 To facilitate the cooperation on interconnection projects, the two following interrelated questions must be addressed.
 What are the possible benefits of electricity trade for interconnected power systems?
 How the benefits and the investment cost should be shared among the participants?

 In this work, we propose a solution framework based on mathematical optimization and Cooperative Game Theory concepts for cross-border TEP analysis and cost-benefits allocation among countries.
+While using this framework, we put special emphasis on the coalitional stability of cooperation in TEP projects.
 The object of our research comprises power systems, electricity markets, transmission expansion modeling, and algorithm design.
 The subject is cost-benefit allocation principles and cooperation mechanisms for cross-border power interconnection projects.

-In the following sections, we describe the existing research and state-of-theart in power systems cost allocation issues and highlight the contributions of the thesis.
+In the following sections, we describe the existing research and state-of-theart in power systems cost allocation issues and formulate our original contributions.